Xyclade/MachineLearning/Readme.md

         .sum / termsInSubject.length
       else 1.0

-      //Determine if the email is from a thread, and if it is the weight from this thread: val threadGroupWeight: Double = threadGroupedWithWeights
+      //Determine if the email is from a thread,
+      //and if it is the weight from this thread: val threadGroupWeight: Double = threadGroupedWithWeights
-        .collectFirst { case (mail._3, _, _, weight) => weight}
+        .collectFirst { case (mail.subject, _, _, weight) => weight}
         .getOrElse(1.0)

-      //Determine the commonly used terms in the email and the weight belonging to it: val termsInMailBody = mail._4
+      //Determine the commonly used terms in the email and
+      // the weight belonging to it:
+      val termsInMailBody = mail.body
         .replaceAll("[^a-zA-Z ]", "")
         .toLowerCase.split(" ")
-        .filter(x => x.nonEmpty && !stopWords.contains(x))
+        .filter(x => 	x.nonEmpty &&
+        				!stopWords.contains(x)
+        		)

       val commonTermsWeight = if (termsInMailBody.size > 0) termsInMailBody
         .map(x => {